fstab50/gcreds/README.md

 ## Dependencies ##

-- awscli | must be installed and configured
+- One of the following python versions: 2.6.5, 2.7.X+, 3.3.X+, 3.4.X+
+- Installation Amazon CLI tools (awscli, see Installation section)
-- jq | json parser
+- jq | a json parser generally available from your distribution repo
+- bash (4.x)

 * * *